christiancheng/VehicleDB/README.md

 ## Running the application
 Make sure Grails is installed.

 Navigate to the home folder of the project.
-From the command prompt or terminal, type <code>grails run-app</code>.
+From the command prompt or terminal, type <code>grails prod run-app</code>.
 The application can then be accessed from any web browser at http://localhost:8080/.

 Developed by Christian Cheng.